International Council

 Paul Heywood, Chair, United Kingdom

-Professor Paul Heywood holds the Sir Francis Hill Chair of Politics at the University of Nottingham, UK and is also Visiting Professor at the Centre for the Study of Corruption (CSC), University of Sussex.
+Professor Paul Heywood holds the Sir Francis Hill Chair of Politics at the University of Nottingham, UK and is also a Visiting Professor at the Centre for the Study of Corruption (CSC), University of Sussex.
 His research focuses on political corruption, institutional design and state capacity.
-He is author, co-author, or editor of twenty books and over eighty journal articles and book chapters.
+He is the author, co-author, or editor of twenty books and over eighty journal articles and book chapters.
 Heywood currently leads the Governance and Integrity Anti-Corruption Evidence (GI ACE) programme, funded by FCDO and based at CSC.
 The programme is designed to identify new initiatives that can help developing countries tackle the scourge of corruption.
-He served as the European Commission UK expert on corruption (2012-16) and has also advised several government departments in the UK and overseas.
+He served as the European Commission's UK expert on corruption (2012-16) and has also advised several UK and overseas government departments.
 Heywood is co-founder, with Mark Pyman, of CurbingCorruption.com, a resource that supports sector-based practical anti-corruption interventions, and he serves on the Advisory Board of the Interdisciplinary Consortium for Research on Corruption (ICRN).
 He was a Trustee of TI-UK from 2015 to 2024, where he chaired the Research Committee.

 Daron Acemoğlu, United States

-Daron Acemoğlu is an Institute Professor at MIT and an elected fellow of the National Academy of Sciences, the American Academy of Arts and Sciences, the Econometric Society, and the Society of Labor Economists.
-His academic work covers a wide range of areas, including political economy, economic development, economic growth, inequality, labor economics, and economics of networks.
+Daron Acemoğlu is an Institute Professor at MIT and an elected fellow of the National Academy of Sciences, the American Academy of Arts and Sciences, the Econometric Society, and the Society of Labour Economists.
+His academic work covers a wide range of areas, including political economy, economic development, economic growth, inequality, labour economics, and economics of networks.
 He is the author of five books, including Why Nations Fail: Power, Prosperity, and Poverty and The Narrow Corridor: States, Societies, and the Fate of Liberty (both with James A. Robinson).
 Acemoglu has received numerous awards and prizes, including the Carnegie Fellowship in 2017, the Jean-Jacques Laffont Prize in 2018, and the Global Economy Prize in 2019.
 He was awarded the John Bates Clark Medal in 2005, the Erwin Plein Nemmers Prize in 2012, and the 2016 BBVA Frontiers of Knowledge Award.
+In 2024, he was awarded the Nobel Prize in Economic Sciences.

 Azeddine Akesbi, Morocco

 Azeddine Akesbi is a Professor of Economics at the Center of Education Planning (COPE), Rabat.
 He was the Secretary General of Transparency Morocco between 2004 and 2008.
-He has been involved in piloting a number of anti-corruption projects; has published articles on economical and social issues and has supervised publications on education and anti-corruption awareness.
+He has been involved in piloting a number of anti-corruption projects; has published articles on economic and social issues, and has supervised publications on education and anti-corruption awareness.
 He has been a member of the Board of the Moroccan Association of Economists (AMSE).
-Azeddine was in charge of the Open Budget Intiative and Index Survey in Morocco (2006, 2008, 2010, 2015).
+Azeddine was in charge of the Open Budget Initiative and Index Survey in Morocco (2006, 2008, 2010, 2015).
 Azeddine has a PhD from the Institute of Education, London and a doctorate in Economics.
-His work as a consultant has been with different institutions including UNESCO, UNDP, UNICEF, Conseil Supérieur de l’Enseignement, ministerial departments and also NGOs.
+His work as a consultant has been with various institutions, including UNESCO, UNDP, UNICEF, the Conseil Supérieur de l’Enseignement, ministerial departments and NGOs.

 Alma Balcazar, Colombia